DataBiosphere/leonardo/README.md

 ```

 ### Run Leonardo locally
 This will start leonardo and the database locally and shut them down when it exits.
 You should be able to access swagger at https://local.broadinstitue.org:30443, but you need to allow it to be unsecured.
-It will not have a dataproc environment associated with it however.
 ```
 ./config/docker-rsync-local-leonardo.sh
 ```